Casper: Accelerating Stencil Computation using Near-cache Processing: : Programming Model Support

 \subsection{\mech~API}

-Table~\ref{table:api} shows \mech~API functions.
+\Copy{R1/3} {\autoref{table:api} shows \mech~API functions.
 Calls to API functions are mapped directly to ISA instructions, which are broadcasted to all SPUs.
-These instructions are integrated into the existing ISA using spare instruction opcodes.
+These instructions are integrated into the existing ISA {(e.g., x86}~\cite{saini1993design}{, ARM}~\cite{jaggar1997arm}{, RISC-V}~\cite{waterman2016design}{)} using spare instruction opcodes. {We use the ARM ISA in our implementation (Section}~\ref{subsec:methodology-setup}{).} Similar to other offload-based accelerators like GPUs, the CPU is not allowed to modify stencil data while the SPUs are running, to avoid corrupting the data.
+Enforcing this policy is the responsibility of the programmer.}